-I look again to see Arthur's body pierced by the stag's antlers...
+I look again to see Arthur's body pierced by the stag's antlers& blow goes wide and strikes the beast's shoulder as it worries the wound deeper into the feebly thrashing horse.

 But no. His arm flashes up.
 He has a knife.
 The sunlight strikes the blade and it flares like a firebrand in his hand.
 The stag veers, plunging its rack into the hindquarters of the helpless horse.